-Discover the architectural treasures of the Gold Coast, one of Chicago’s most affluent neighborhoods…
+Discover the architectural treasures of the Astor Street Historic District, one of Chicago's most affluent…

 Bold in its simplicity, the Charnley-Persky House stands out from its neighbors in Chicago’s Gold Coast.